gyohng/skype-remove-smileys/README.md

 # skype-remove-smileys
-A patcher for Skype to remove those obnoxious 'reaction' smileys
+A patcher for Skype to remove those obnoxious 'reaction' smileys.

+# LICENCE
+Public domain.